Overview

 );

-The GetDrillandFillTwinStackupXXX() functions return information about the Stackups in a Drill and Fill Twin.
-The stackups describe the depths of the holes drilled in an assembly.
+The GetDrillandFillTwinStackup() functions return information about the Stackups in a Drill and Fill Twin.
+The stackups describe the holes drilled in an assembly.
 There is one layer in the stackup for each material being fastened.
+Multiple stackups are made during the life cycle of an assembly.
+In the typical application:

 The GetStackUpOuterProduct function returns the identify of the outermost product.
 The outermost product is the one that is drilled first to make the drill and fill hole.